Brandons42/generator-frontend-workflow/README.md

 # generator-simple-frontend [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> A flexible Yeoman generator that can generate the front end set up just right for you with no JS framework
+> A flexible Yeoman generator that can generate the front end set up just right for you

 ## Installation